chansen1395/Week-5-Project-9-3/README.md

 _This application has been created to demonstrate using a project template and implementing classes with Jest for TDD._

 * Use the parameters to calculate the life expectancy on certain planets.
-Then use NPM to test whether parameters pass or fail.
+Then use the command: _$ npm test_ to run Jest to test whether parameters pass or fail.
 * On Earth, a person with these parameters is expected to live another 10 Earth-years.
   - Age: 25
   - In healthy condition.